neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 Each control in the CCM is identified by a unique ID that comprises the category of the control (three alphabets for controls in version 3.01.1 and two alphabets in V 1.0) and a number.
 For instance Identity & Access Management controls are identified by IAM followed by a number (e.g. IAM-01) in CCM V 3.0.1.
 On the other hand, V 1.0 refers "Security Architecture - User ID Credentials" as SA followed by a number (e.g. SA-01).

 In the following section we listed the top nine cloud computing threats and the controls that are suggested for each threat.
 For ease of reference we put the ID of the control from v 3.0.1 followed by the id of a similar control in the previous version (which is put in bracket).
 As shown below for each threat there is a list of controls that one can use to mitigate with.
 For Threat 1 for instance there are 11 suggested controls.
-All required controls for the nine notorious cloud security threats are listed in the section below -
+All required controls for the nine notorious cloud security threats are listed in the section below.
+Please note that, controls that are described in one threat will not be described again in another threat to avoid repeatition.

 Threat 1: Data Breaches
 *********************